ModiaSim/SignalTables.jl/docs/src/index.md

 If the above does not work, or you want to use another Python distribution, install a [Python 3.x distribution](https://wiki.python.org/moin/PythonDistributions) that contains Matplotlib, set `ENV["PYTHON"] = "<path-above-python-installation>/python.exe"` and follow the steps above.
-Note, `ModiaPlot_PyPlot` is based on the Python 3.x version of Matplotlib where some keywords are different to the Python 2.x version.
+Note, `SignalTablesInterface_PyPlot` is based on the Python 3.x version of Matplotlib where some keywords are different to the Python 2.x version.